-My current research is into actor training and Russian theatre history.
-My book entitled ‘The Stanislavsky System of Acting; Legacy and Influence in Modern Performance’ was published by Cambridge University Press in 2008.
+My book, The Stanislavsky System of Acting; Legacy and Influence in Modern Performance’ was published by Cambridge University Press in 2008.
 It discusses the development and scientific basis of the actor training methods of Stanislavsky and compares the system with the methods of Meyerhold and Mikhail Chekhov.
-I aim to develop this work in the future, focussing on contemporary approaches to movement and voice in actor-training, particularly the Alexander Technique.
+I am developing this work focussing on contemporary approaches to movement and voice in actor-training, particularly the Alexander Technique.

-My book ‘Anton Chekhov’, a monograph for the Routledge Modern and Contemporary Dramatists series was published in 2010.
+My book Anton Chekhov, a monograph for the Routledge Modern and Contemporary Dramatists series was published in 2010.

 My work has been translated into French, Russian, Turkish and Portuguese.

-- Actor training
+- Performer training

 - Russian theatre history